iinow/graphql-codegen-svelte-apollo/readme.md

-# Svelte GraphQL generator for Apollo
+# Sapper GraphQL generator for Apollo

 GraphQL Code Generator plugin to use Apollo in Svelte with full Typescript support.